ngoduykhanh/wireguard-ui/README.md

 Set the `SESSION_SECRET` environment variable to a random value.

-In order to sent the wireguard configuration to clients via email, set the following environment variables:
+In order to send the wireguard configuration to clients via email, set the following environment variables:

 - using SendGrid API